bisonvert/bv.client/README.txt

 DEVELOP MODE
 ---------------
-To develop your application, run the ``(minitage.)buildout-dev.cfg`` buildout, it extends this one but:
+To develop your application, run the ``(minitage.)buildout-dev.cfg`` buildout:

   * it comes with development tools.
-  * it configures the instance to be more verbose (debug mode & verbose security)
+  * it configures the instance to be more verbose
   * it has only one instance and not all the hassles from production.